valentinegarikayi/ZCP/_pages/policy-document.md

 bourgeoisie was becoming increasingly dominant.
-37. One of the main players in this conundrum was the Zimbabwe Congress of Trade Unions (ZCTU), the main body uniting the workers but advised by Godfrey Kanyenze an employee of arch-capitalist George Soros through his virulently anti-Communist “Open Society Initiative”.~ 14 ~
+37. One of the main players in this conundrum was the Zimbabwe Congress of Trade Unions (ZCTU), the main body uniting the workers but advised by Godfrey Kanyenze an employee of arch-capitalist George Soros through his virulently anti-Communist “Open Society Initiative”.
 38. Instead of organizing against sanctions and boosting production like their Rhodesian forbears, the Zimbabwe élite increased its plunder.
 The land occupations started by former freedom fighters in 2000 became a means for the élite to grab land for themselves, in many cases expelling the